 - Millennials (born between 1980-1995: 24-39 years of age today) are the generation reaching adulthood in the early 21st century.

-- We were raised in the midst of the technology revolution and see computers, tablets and the web as central to our work and life.
+- Raised in the midst of the technology revolution and see computers, tablets and the web as central to our work and life.

 - There are around 13.8 million people who are millennials in the United Kingdom alone, according to consulting firm KPMG.

 And though seafood is my beat, day in and day out, I have a confession to make: I am one of those Millennials.